 Girls hand holding an apple

-Assisting family child care providers to serve nutritious meals and snacks that appeal to children, the Child Care Food Program (CCFP) offers lifetime benefits.
+Assisting family child care providers to serve nutritious meals and snacks that appeal to children, the Child and Adult Care Food Program (CACFP) offers lifetime benefits.

 Proper nutrition during the early years of childhood ensures appropriate development and reduces physical and educational problems later in life.
 The preschool years are when eating patterns and habits are being established that may determine the quality of one’s diet throughout life.